Tennessee House votes to expel 2 of 3 Democratic members over gun protest

 The Tennessee Constitution's Article II, Section 12 empowers the House to "punish its members for disorderly behavior," and to expel members with a two-thirds majority vote.

-If the expulsion effort succeeds, the lawmakers' seats would become vacant.
-Because the 2024 general election is more than 12 months away, the districts would hold special elections to fill the seats.
+Jones' and Pearsons' seats will become vacant.
+Because the 2024 general election is more than 12 months away, their districts will hold special elections to fill the seats.
 The representatives' county commissions can also choose to appoint an interim lawmaker, who would serve until a special election is held.

 Representatives who are expelled can return to their office — by being appointed by the commission and/or by running again.
 The state constitution also says a lawmaker can't be expelled a second time for the same offense.